rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 edge, and `IO0IntStatF` does the same for a falling edge.
 @@
-Once you've done the relevant action you can clear a particular pin's interrupt by writing a 1 to the bit in `IO0IntClr`, if you don't do this the interrupt will be called again till all the pins have had their interrupts cleared.
+Once you've done the relevant action you can clear a particular pin's interrupt flag by writing a 1 to the bit in `IO0IntClr`.
 @@
 This means you only have to handle one pin at a time, and as long as you clear that pin's interrupt flag, the handler will be called again to take care of the next triggered pin.

 ## Project : Bit Banging ##

 Bit banging is the process of implementing a serial communication protocol using software instead of dedicated hardware.
 @@
-In this case we're going to be sending data to a shift register, using 2 GPIO pins to control 8 LEDs.
+In this case we're going to be sending data to a shift register, using 3 GPIO pins to control 8 LEDs.

 ### Shift Registers ###

-To control to many leds with so few outputs you need to implement a serial communications protocol, a way of sending data one bit at a time to another entity.
+To control many LEDs with few outputs you need to implement a serial communications protocol, a way of sending data one bit at a time to another entity.
 @@
-In this case we are going to be sending the data to a CD4094B, which has an interface based around 3 input lines, the clock, the data line, and the stribe input.
+In this case we are going to be sending the data to a CD4094B, which has an interface based around 3 input lines, the clock, the data line, and the strobe input.

 @include(assets/Shift-Register-Diagram.tikz)